vinuesa/get_phylomarkers/INSTALL.md

-# Install notes for get_phylomarkers
+# Installation and execution notes for the get_phylomarkers pipeline

 This file lists the software components of the get_phylomarkers pipeline and briefly describes how to install them.

-The pipeline runs on Linux and Mac OS X environments, and assumes that Bash, Perl and R are installed.
+The pipeline runs on Linux and Mac OS X environments, although it has not been extensively tested in the latter.

+It assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
+The pipeline is designed to take advantage of modern multiprocessor machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like generating multiple sequence alignments, deriving codon alignments, inferring maximum likelihood gene phylogenies and computing their clock-likeness.
+Therefore, if your intention is to select optimal genome markers to infer genome phylogenies, you should run the pipeline on a multiprocessor/multicore server to speed up computations.

 Version: May 13th, 2017

 ## Scripts distributed through GitHub

+NOTES:

-Note: the main script run_get_phylomarkers_pipeline.sh will automatically check where the get_phylomarkers package was downloaded.
+1. The main script run_get_phylomarkers_pipeline.sh will automatically identify the directory on the local machine where the get_phylomarkers package was downloaded.
 It will also check if the host machine has a
 \$HOME/bin dir included in \$PATH.
 If so, the main script will automatically generate symlinks in \$HOME/bin to the package scripts, so that they become visible system-wide.
-Otherwise, it will append the distribution directory holding the scripts to the local host
+Otherwise, it will append the distribution directory holding the scripts to the \$PATH variable.

-\$PATH variable.
+2. The auxiliary scripts are called sequentially by the main script run_get_phylomarkers_pipeline.sh according to predefined runmodes and on DNA or protein sequences.
+However, the auxiliary scripts all have their own user interface and may be useful to perform specific computations without having to run the pipeline.
+All scripts display usage instructions and describe their aims.

 ### Bash scripts